 It is a rotary pump.
 Here, flow and pressure are generated dynamically due to rotational energy.
 We will learn all the basic details of the centrifugal pump in this session.

-Let’s explore the details of the centrifugal pump!
+Let’s explore the basics!

 The Centrifugal pump is working based on the centrifugal force and the name follows the same.
-Fluid enters the pumps, gets the energy from the centrifugal force of the impeller, and raised its velocity and pressure.
+Fluid enters into the pumps, gets the energy from the centrifugal force of the impeller, and raised its velocity and pressure.

 Due to this pressure, the liquid is transferred from one place to another.

 Centrifugal Pump Definition